AlexisAmadei/Work-Rest-Timer/README.md

 # Work / Rest Timer
-Board as work so tried tkinter lib for graphical interface.
+tried tkinter lib for graphical interface.
 Did it to rest my eyes and wrist.

 > It looks like this
 >> <img width="471" height="373" alt="image" src="https://github.com/user-attachments/assets/2757db55-93f5-4f08-a91f-91b130ecf0c7" />